- Two rockets are fired into Kabul on Thursday morning

 "America is powerful, has more money, but we are lions here.
-Lions have the habit of not liking strangers getting into their house," Karzai said.
+Lions have the habit of not liking strangers getting into their house," Karzai said Wednesday.

 "We want our sovereignty from today.
-Our relations should be between two independent countries," he said in a speech that appears to have been designed to boost his nationalist credentials with a domestic audience.
+Our relations should be between two independent countries."

-He was also broadly critical of NATO, saying the intended departure of NATO troops in 2014 was "good for Afghans."
+The speech appeared designed to boost his nationalist credentials with a domestic audience, and was also broadly critical of NATO, saying the intended departure of its troops in 2014 was "good for Afghans."

-The conditions Karzai spelled out on a long-term foreign military presence were mostly formalizations of long-held Afghan complaints about the international presence here.
+Karzai spelled out conditions for a long-term foreign military presence -- mostly formalizations of long-held Afghan complaints about the international presence here.

 "I'd like to tell them they can't arrest any Afghan on our soil and they can't have prisons.
 We have a justice and security system and that is up to us," he said.

-He said he thought a deal that enabled US forces to have bases in Afghanistan was beneficial but added they would not be able to attack Afghanistan's neighbors from inside the country, conduct night raids, search houses, or arrest Afghans.
+He said a deal that enabled U.S. forces to have bases in Afghanistan was beneficial, but added they would not be able to attack Afghanistan's neighbors from inside the country, conduct night raids, search houses or arrest Afghans.

-He also said that night raids by foreign troops must stop completely and that NATO troops should not be allowed to search people's houses - complaints that have already prompted NATO to adjust its operations and incorporate greater Afghan assistance.
+He said night raids by foreign troops must stop, adding that NATO troops should not be allowed to search people's houses -- complaints that have already prompted NATO to adjust its operations and incorporate greater Afghan assistance.

-The loya jirga, or national assembly, is considered by many an important step towards any possible peace deal with elements of the insurgency.
+The loya jirga is considered an important step toward any possible peace deal with elements of the insurgency.

 Hundreds of community leaders have been invited from across the country, with the meeting a test of Karzai's potency as a cohesive leader.